schultzisaiah/spock-springboot-demo/README.md

 #### @Unroll test iterations
 One of my favorite quality-of-life features offered by Spock is the ability to define a test once, and "unroll" different scenarios using the same exact test.

-You can see this used throughout the project.
+You can see this used throughout this demo code.
 Basically test variables can be defined in the "where" clause of the test one one of two ways...

 ... a table:
 ```groovy